Warrgonz/Solceri-Radiadores/readme.md

 1. Open your terminal (or command prompt).
 2. Navigate to your project directory.

-[!TIP]
+> [!IMPORTANT]

-You must have to install Python in your computer and be sure that you added Python to PATH.
+> You must have to install Python in your computer and be sure that you added Python to PATH.
 You can check if you have Python and Pip using the following command in your terminal (PowerShell, Git Bash, etc.)

 ```sh
 python3 --version